-The 2017-18 Roger W. Emmons Memorial Scholarship application is available online.
+The 2018-19 Roger W. Emmons Memorial Scholarship application will be available online November 1.
 Visit the Office of Student Access and Completion’s (OSAC’s) website at www.oregonstudentaid.gov to apply.
 The complete description of the scholarship (code 71) and the scholarship brochure are also online.

-New Tech Scholarship (code 757) Available for 2017-2018: Recognizing the great need for more technical education funding, the Emmons Committee recommended, and the ORRA Board of Directors agreed, to establish new technical scholarships.
+Tech Scholarship: Recognizing the great need for more technical education funding, the Emmons Committee recommended, and the ORRA Board of Directors agreed, to establish technical scholarships.
 Many very talented young people may not be on an academic track, but may have a desire for technical training, so this scholarship could be for them.
 There is a preference for those applicants who are seeking training in fields where ORRA members see great needs (drivers, mechanics, welders, etc.), but the one-year, $2000 scholarship is open to all who qualify (see below).

-ORRA established the Emmons scholarship in the memory of ORRA’s first Executive Director, Roger W. Emmons.
-To date, 74 scholarships have been awarded to deserving students.
-Thanks to the hard work of the Emmons Memorial Scholarship Golf Tournament Committee and those who participate in and contribute to the annual charity golf tournament, the funds have increased to allow for the academic scholarship to become a four-year renewable award and the vocational scholarship to become a two-year renewable award.
-In 2013, under the ORRA’s Board of Directors’ direction, the applicant pool was broadened to include students who may have delayed pursuing higher education (due to military service, volunteering, working directly out of high school, etc…).
+About the Scholarship: ORRA established the Emmons scholarship in memory of ORRA’s first Executive Director, Roger W. Emmons.
+To date, 84 scholarships have been awarded to deserving students.
+Thanks in large part to the hard work of the Emmons Memorial Scholarship Golf Tournament Committee and those who participate in and contribute to the annual charity golf tournament, the funds have increased to allow for the academic scholarship to become a four-year renewable award and the vocational scholarship to become a two-year renewable award.
+The applicant pool includes students who may have delayed pursuing higher education (due to military service, volunteering, working directly out of high school, etc…).
 This also allows students who applied for the scholarship immediately after high school to apply again while in college.

 Eligible applicants for the scholarship (both academic and vocational) are: